Iowa NARR State Affiliate | Recovery Housing Certification Guide

 Some operators explore relationships with affiliates in neighboring states:

-- Missouri Association of Recovery Residences: Regional training opportunities
+- Missouri Coalition of Recovery Support Providers (MCRSP): Regional training opportunities

 - Minnesota Association of Sober Homes (MASH): Nearby affiliate with established programs

-- Illinois Alliance for Recovery Residences: May provide guidance and resources
+- Illinois Association of Extended Care (IAEC): May provide guidance and resources

 When Will Iowa Get a NARR Affiliate?